 What's happened with Broadband Delivery for the UK?

-Broadband Delivery for the UK (BDUK) is one of the many funds set up by the Government to allow for rollout of next-gen broadband in the UK.
+Latest news stories on Fibre Broadband and BDUKBroadband Delivery for the UK (BDUK) is one of the many funds set up by the Government to allow for rollout of next-gen broadband in the UK.
 It has a budget of £530 million (which could rise to £830 million by 2017) to be given to network providers who can connect communities and regions of the UK.

 The DCMS - the Department for Culture, Media and Sports - is the Government body which handles BDUK, the UBF (Urban Broadband Fund) and the MIP (Mobile Infrastructure Project).